Codecademy/docs/documentation/content-standards.md

-# Codepedia Style Guide
+# Content Standards

+## Entry Types
 Codepedia content will fall into two categories:

 #### Encyclopedia Entries

-1+ paragraph long explanations of a coding concept.
-Think of them like shorter Wikipedia pages.
+1+ paragraph-long explanations of a coding concept.
+Think of them like short Wikipedia pages.
-  - For example, check out the [What is a Loop?](https://codecademy.github.io/codepedia/entries/loops/) encyclopedia entry and the [Loops in JavaScript](https://codecademy.github.io/codepedia/entries/loops/JavaScript) encyclopedia entry on our demo site!
+  - For an example, check out the [Functions encyclopedia entry on our demo site](https://codecademy.github.io/codepedia/entries/functions/)!

 #### Glossary Entries
 Short lists of key information about a specific function, keyword, tag, or other grouping.
+Glossary entries will be grouped into _glossaries_, or tables of glossary entries on the same subject
-  - For an example of what we're going for, check out this entry on W3Schools about the `abs()` function in Python.
+  - For an example of a competitor's implementation, you can check out [this entry on W3Schools about the abs() function in Python](https://www.w3schools.com/python/ref_func_abs.asp).
-  - Notably, glossary entries will be grouped into glossaries, or tables of glossary entries on the same subject, rather than occupying pages of their own.

-## Editorial Standards
+## Components of an Entry

 All Codepedia entries are in Markdown files and should consist of two parts:

 - **The content** itself, written in Markdown.
-- **The metadata** about the content, written in JSON, that appears at the top of the entry.
+- **The metadata** about the content, written in YAML, that appears at the top of the entry.

 We'll describe the standards for the content and the metadata separately.

-### Editorial Standards for Content
+### Editorial Standards for the Content

-- Encyclopedia entry titles should follow the format [Subject Name] in [Language Name] (Loops in Python).
-- All text should be written in Markdown.
+- All text should be written in Markdown
+  - For more details on Markdown, see Codecademy's [Curriculum Markdown Style Guide](http://curriculum-documentation.codecademy.com/content-guidelines/markdown-style-guide/).
 - The content should begin with a brief title of size H1 (i.e. preceded by "# ")
 - This title should not exceed 30 characters unless absolutely necessary
 - Each subsection should begin with a title of size H2 (i.e. preceded by "## ")
 - All in-line code should be delineated by single backticks (`)

+#### Code Blocks
+- Code examples are an excellent teaching  tool.
+Many glossary entry types will contain a code example as a standard field.
+Encyclopedia entries are more flexible, but if your encyclopedia entry doesn't contain any code blocks, take a moment to ask yourself if one would help!
 - All code blocks should be delineated by triple backticks (```)
   - C#: ```cs
   - CSS: ```css